-How will Brexit affect the beer supply chain?
+How has Brexit affected the beer supply chain?

-Following Brexit, Britain is free to introduce tariffs on imports from the EU and the EU will almost certainly impose tariffs on British goods.
+After Brexit, Britain is now free to introduce tariffs on imports from the EU, and the EU will almost certainly impose tariffs on British goods.
 Brewers, therefore, will pay more for ingredients such as malt, hops or barley traded between Britain and the EU.

 Post-Brexit, Britain can drop current EU-imposed tariffs meaning brewers may pay less for hops, malt or barley imported from outside the EU.
-However, these imports could come with increased shipping costs.
+However, these imports generally come with increased shipping costs.